The Blair Witch Project

 Is it any good?

 Teenagers have always loved scary movies.
 On one level, they provide peer bonding -- you have to be friends with someone you grabbed in a moment of terror, and it's fun to have that shared experience.
 On another level, there is something cathartic for teenagers about seeing this graphic representation of an uncontrollable id on the loose.
 It's important for parents to remember that tolerance for scariness is highly individual, and, especially for teens and younger kids, highly suggestible.
 In concrete terms, there is nothing really graphically scary in this movie, but kids who see it need to be capable of understanding that it's entirely manufactured and fictional.

-Families can talk about the filmmaking techniques of this movie.
+Families can talk about the filmmaking techniques of The Blair Witch Project.
 Did it feel real to you, and do you think other stories would work in this filmmaking technique?